sidgarimella/conveyor/README.md

 #### Installation

-This package will be made available on pypi.
+This package is available on pypi.
+Install it with pip with

+`pip install jupyter-conveyor`

 #### Documentation

+See the docs folder, or [read them here](https://conveyor.readthedocs.io/en/latest/).